dcsoft4/schwab_cli/README.md

 [_schwab_cli.py_]

-**Status:  Production** for documented commands below, **Experimental** for undocumented commands

 A command-line playground for Python access to Schwab brokerage accounts.
 Includes commands to:

-* Quote equities
+* Get stock quotes
+* Place orders to buy/sell (either at market or limit prices)
+* Display Account balance, positions, stock trends
-* View currently held positions
+* Advanced functions to enter positions
-* Buy/sell equities (either on-demand or when specified price conditions occur)
-* Summarize daily transactions
+  * Buy low or sell high -- like a trailing stop, except to enter (instead of exit) a position
+  * Breakout of oscillate -- enter a position when price breaks out of, or oscillates within, a low/high range
+* Advanced functions to show filled transactions (orders), matching buys to sells when possible

 ![Screenshot](schwab_cli_ss.png)